tidyverse/tidyups/001-tidyup-process.md

 document proposes the **tidyup** as a lightweight way of navigating that process.

-For now, tidyups can only be proposed by the tidyverse team, but we plan to open up the process to the wider community once we have more experience with it.
+For now, tidyups can only be proposed by the tidyverse team at RStudio, but we plan to open up the process to the wider community once we have more experience with it.

 ## Motivation